-Glico Cratz : One of the best Japanese potato snacks for beer
+Glico Cratz : One of the Best Japanese Potato Snacks for Beer

-If I give some examples of classic Japanese Otsumami snacks, the above dried squid snacks, Kamaboko (かまぼこ) and Edamame (枝豆) (Amazon.com) are standard snacks for alcoholic drinks in Japan.
+If I give examples of classic Japanese Otsumami snacks, in addtion to the above dried squid snacks, “Kamaboko (かまぼこ)” and “Edamame (枝豆)” (Amazon.com) are standard snacks for alcoholic drinks in Japan.

-The Glico Cratz series has 3 flavors as of today, including the above Edamame flavor (Amazon.com) that is my most favorite and the pepper bacon flavor (Amazon.com) with a good reputation on Amazon.com.
+The Glico Cratz series has 3 flavors as of today, including the above Edamame flavor (Amazon.com) that is my most favorite and the pepper & bacon flavor (Amazon.com) with a good reputation on Amazon.com.

-When you see the description on the back of the bag, you can find the ingredient list of this Japanese beer snack.
-According to that, the ingredient mainly includes wheat flour, non-GMO dried potato, chicken extract, powdered Edamame bean, vegetable extract seasoning, salt, sugar, powdered Kombu extract, and starch.
+According to the ingredient list on the back of the package. the Glico Cratz Edamame snack is made mainly with wheat flour, non-GMO dried potato, chicken extract, powdered Edamame bean, vegetable seasoning, salt, sugar, powdered Kombu extract, and starch.

 The Glico Cratz potato snack has a great combination of saltiness and savoriness that stimulates the appetite and accentuates the taste of beer.
 In fact, I think it is one of the best beer snacks in Japan.

 |Glico Cratz Pepper & Bacon|